TonichaB/Trivia-Quiz/README.md

 2. When working with the end page functionalities, I came accross the second bug.
 Despite entering in a username to save the score achieved, an additional alert was appearing asking again for the username to be given before saving.
 Following this the score would not be saved in the local storage for the device to be displayed on the leaderboard. <br>
 ![second bug screenshot](assets/images/bug2-screenshot.webp) <br>
 I was able to resolve this issue by removing a prompt in my Javascript code so that only the input field would request a username be added.
-3. The last bug I faced appeared when attempting to save the end score using the save score button.
-Despite adding in a username the function to save the score was unsuccessful, preventing the remaining functions from running to take the user back to the start page.<br>
+3. An additional bug I faced appeared when attempting to save the end score using the save score button.
+Despite adding in a username the function to save the score was unsuccessful, preventing the remaining functions from running to take the user back to the start page.
+I was able to work through this issue again with my Mentor Luke and we were able to make some amendments to the JavaScript functions allowing the save button to become functional again.<br>
+4. The last bug I came accross occured once the save button became functionable.
+When a user saved their score, and chose to run the quiz again, the score would save in mulitples increasing each session.
+Working with the aid of Chrome Developer tools I was able to source the error so that each score is only saved once to the local storage.<br>
 [Back to Contents](#contents)

 ---